Shaina-08/pdf-ai-extractor/README.md

 # Medical Document Analyzer

-A Next.js application that uses Google's Gemini AI to extract patient information directly from PDF/TXT documents.
-The application can identify patient names and dates of birth from medical documents, even when the information appears in random locations within the PDF/TXT.
+A Next.js application that uses Google's Gemini AI to extract patient information directly from PDF documents.
+The application can identify patient names and dates of birth from medical documents, even when the information appears in random locations within the PDF.
 ✨ Handwritten text in scanned PDFs is supported.

 ## Features

-- 📄 PDF/TXT file upload with drag-and-drop support
+- 📄 PDF file upload with drag-and-drop support
-- 🤖 AI-powered direct PDF/TXT analysis using Gemini
+- 🤖 AI-powered direct PDF analysis using Gemini
 - 🎯 Automatic patient name and date of birth detection
 - 📱 Responsive, modern UI with Tailwind CSS
 - ⚡ Real-time processing and results display